winitzki/scall/tutorial/dhall_first_principles.md

 We will derive a functional programming language similar to Dhall by following certain principles of language design motivated by mathematical experience.

-## The principles
+## The principles of functional programming

-- A program is a (large) formula.
-Large formulas are built up by combining smaller formulas.
-- Every changeable part of anything is a value.
+- A program is a (large) expression built up by combining smaller expressions.
+Any changeable part of a program is an expression.
-- Values may be assigned to names, and then we should be able to use those names instead.
-- Whenever a value is used, we should be able to write a function that substitutes that value.
+- Any expression can be replaced by another expression.
+- In particular, any expression can be replaced by a named constant assigned separately to the same expression.
+- That named constant can be also made into a parameter of a function.
-- Each value has a certain type, and all types must match.
-Formulas with mismatched types are rejected.
+- Every expression has a certain type.
+Expressions with mismatched types are rejected.
+- Every expression may be replaced by another expression that evaluates to the same result.
+The program's result will not change.

 Let us see where these principles lead.